alvin-muniz/communally-frontend/README.md

 ## Code scaffolding

+To develop my models, I created interfaces that will help provide an additional level of type security to the http request.
+Defining these interfaces to reflect the model of the incoming data helped ensuring that I was receiving back what I was expecting.

+export interface User {
+password: string;
+username: string;
+id: number;
+emailAddress: string;
+}

+export interface LoginRequest {
+password: string;
+emailAddress: string;
+}

+// Strongly typed example to help maintain type integrity through workflow registerUser(user: User): Observable<User> {
+return this.http.post<User>('http://localhost:9092/auth/users/register', user);
+}

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build